 Sharon Johnston is an active participant in arts organizations including the Museum of Contemporary Art (MOCA) in Los Angeles, the Los Angeles County Museum of Art (LACMA), the Lannan Foundation in Santa Fe, DEPART Foundation in Rome, and the Chinati Foundation in Marfa.
-She is a Board Member of LAXART, U.C.L.A.
-University Elementary School, and has served on the board of the Los Angeles Chapter of the A.I.A.
-She has lectured widely on the issues of design, sustainability, and the boundaries between art and architecture; including lectures at the Architectural League of New York, the Los Angeles Forum for Architecture and Urban Design, U.C.
+She has lectured widely on the issues of design, and the boundaries between art and architecture; including lectures at the Architectural League of New York, University of Miami, Georgia Tech, U.C.
 Berkeley, Syracuse University, SCI-Arc and M.I.T.
 She has taught at the University of California, Los Angeles (U.C.L.A.); the Southern California Institute of Architecture (SCI-Arc), and at Rice University in Houston as the Cullinan Visiting Professor.